Why We Love It

 Most robotics technicians work in the manufacturing industry, installing, troubleshooting, and repairing robots used in factories.
 However, robotics technicians are also commonly hired to work in healthcare, government, and entertainment industries.
 As the technology grows, so should the number of industries that employ robotics technicians.

-Can I Become a Robotics Technician?
+How To Become a Robotics Technician

 Robotics Technician Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.